gattaca-com/based-optimism/op-interop-mon/README.md

 - A main service (`InteropMonitorService`) that coordinates everything
 - Multiple `Finder` instances that scan chains for relevant transactions
-- A `Watcher` that processes and tracks the state of cross-chain messages
+- A `Maintainer` that processes and tracks the state of cross-chain messages
 - Metrics reporting for monitoring and alerting

 The components communicate through channels and maintain state about message status.

-## Watcher
+## Maintainer
-The `Watcher` is responsible for tracking the status of cross-chain messages over time.
+The `Maintainer` is responsible for tracking the status of cross-chain messages over time.
 It:

 - Receives jobs from Finders by draining the Finders' outbox
 - Processes each job to determine its current status (valid/invalid/missing)